 My second beautiful fur child, Toothless, is named after the dragon from How to Train Your Dragon.
 She really does have all her teeth and she also has an oversize sense of adventure.
 She loves to murder my plants and try to smell people – and cats’ – butts.
 She too is a rescue kitty, from the Canton Cat Rescue.
 She’s a bit of a high energy ball of destruction, but she’s glad to be here on the blog too!

-If you have questions or want advice about MIT and admissions, check out some of my Youtube videos or drop me an ask on my Tumblr.
+If you have questions or want advice about MIT and admissions, check out some of my Youtube videos, drop me an ask on my Tumblr, or reach out via email.
 I’d be more than happy to give you advice or just wish you luck.
 Any questions or requests for advice are welcome!You can also email me at

 I’m into all sorts of geeky things: watching anime, Victoriana, reading with a bit of tea, and drawing.
 I paint landscapes and portraits, constantly improving.
 I hope to one day work as an art conservator.
 I enjoy challenging myself to try new techniques and share my work.
 For now, I am doing my best as a research coordinator, learning the best ways to manage and store our files on alumni and donors, haggling with vendors for a budget over $100,000 annually, and making sure we never run out of cough drops as the Boston winter closes in.